sabreshao/hipeigen/unsupported/Eigen/CXX11/src/Tensor/README.md

 This is presently a bit more complicated than just using a thread pool device.
-You need to create a GPU device but you also need to explicitly allocate the memory for tensors with cuda.
+You need to create a GPU device but you also need to explicitly allocate the memory for tensors with hip.

 ## API Reference